Mario Alexandre · March 26, 2026 · auto-scatter prompt-hook sinc-llm

 The Insight That Changed Everything

-The turning point was realizing that blocking and suggesting both require user action.
-They create friction.
-And friction in a tool that fires on every single prompt is death — you stop using the tool, or you start hating it, or you find workarounds that defeat the whole purpose.
+The key insight was simple: blocking and suggesting both need the user to do something.
+That creates friction.
+Friction in a tool that runs on every single prompt is fatal.
+You stop using the tool.
+You start hating it.
+You find workarounds that defeat the whole point.

-Transforming requires zero user action.
-The hook does its work and gets out of the way.
+Transforming needs zero action from the user.
+The hook does its work and stays out of the way.
 You type what you want.
 You get a great response.
 You never think about the hook.

 sinc-LLM — the prompt as a signal to be reconstructed